 5. Spend a lot of time alone and sleep.

-If you are sleeping longer than 12 hours a day than I recommend you seek a professional.
+When you are sleeping longer than 12 hours a day than I recommend you seek a professional.
 Personally sleeping allowed me to be a state of mind where I can avoid my problems.
 Just to drift off in another state was a great way to escape my problems temporarily.
 Your emotional state doesn’t just go away because you have slept your day away.
 You might wake up still groggy and feel tired.
 Instead of refreshed and energized.

 If you can’t sleep which some people might find it difficult to sleep because there is so much on their mind.
 I recommend listening to white noise, soft music, and having a diffuser with lavender essential oils going in your room.
 It works tremendously for me.